saifanam/reminder/README.md

 # reminder
-multiple reminders in the browser
+To install, download zip and do "npm install" in the parent folder.
+Then "npm start".